 Large enough to hold 25 to 30 students per class.

 What approvals are needed before the classroom can move forward?

+The Virginia Beach Planning Commission will consider a conditional use permit for the project in August.
 Before construction can begin the Virginia Beach Planning Commission must approve design plans and all necessary construction permits.

 When would the classroom be built?